kavehbc/market-forecast/README.md

 Stock and Crypto-currency market based on their historical price only.
 The data is extracted from Yahoo!
 Finance using the `yfinance` library.

-> **Warning:** This tool neither recommends nor guarantees the performance of the given ticker.
+> **Warning:** This tool neither recommends nor guarantees the performance of the given symbol.
 > Use this tool and its forecasts at your own risk.

 ## Demo